gedw99/gio-proposals/networking/README.md

 We want a networking that supports web, desktop, mobile and server.

+There are various things to cover...

+GIo Web cant just make calls like oyu do wth normal golang: https://todo.sr.ht/~eliasnaur/gio/82

-Standard GRPC does not suppot WASM...
+Standard GRPC does not support WASM...

-Alterantives ...
+## Providence

 https://github.com/planetscale/vtprotobuf